 What Is the USO

-The USO stands for Uniformed Services Organization.
+The USO stands for United Service Organization.
 The USO is an amazing organization that supports military members in a variety of ways.
 The organization’s mission is to connect soldiers with family, home, and country.
-The Uniformed Services Organization is an independent organization that is not funded by the government but by individuals, other organizations, and corporations.
+The United Service Organization is an independent organization that is not funded by the government but by individuals, other organizations, and corporations.
 The USO provides support to many of our service members.

 The History of the USO